Esau de' Buondelmonti: Life

 Esau reversed the unpopular policies of the tyrannical Thomas, recalling the exiled nobles and reinstating Matthew, the bishop of Ioannina.
 The new ruler pursued a pacifying policy, and sought accommodation with both the Albanian clans and the Byzantine Empire.
 In 1386 a Byzantine embassy arrived at Ioannina and invested Esau with the court dignity of despotes (despot).
 Although Esau was fully independent from Constantinople, this recognition helped strengthen and legitimize his position.

 Esau found it difficult, however, to reach an agreement with the Albanians.
-In 1385 John Spata, despot of Arta, advanced on Ioannina, but Esau managed to prepare the defences so efficiently, that the Albanian leader withdrew.
+In 1385 Gjin Bua Shpata, despot of Arta, advanced on Ioannina, but Esau managed to prepare the defences so efficiently, that the Albanian leader withdrew.
 Esau was forced to follow Thomas' policy of seeking Ottoman support against the Albanians, going to the court of Sultan Murad I to pay homage in 1386.
 This alliance brought a respite to the fighting in Epirus, but the conflict flamed up again after the Battle of Kosovo and death of Murad in 1389.
 Once again Ioannina was threatened, and once again Esau succeeded in weathering the storm by seeking and obtaining Ottoman support.

 Returning to Ioannina after 14 months (1399–1400) at the Ottoman court under Bayezid I, Esau was supported by the Ottoman commander Evrenos and quickly defeated the Albanians.
 This bought him four years of peace interrupted only at the end by a conflict with Venice over a disputed port.
-The death of Maria in December 1394 was followed by a new conflict with John Bua Spata, which was resolved through diplomacy.
-In January 1396 Esau married Spata's daughter Irene as part of the peace settlement.
+The death of Maria in December 1394 was followed by a new conflict with Gjin Bua Shpata, which was resolved through diplomacy.
+In January 1396 Esau married Shpata's daughter Irene as part of the peace settlement.
 But peace remained elusive.
 No longer needing Turkish support, Esau had clashed with the Turks and defeated them, becoming increasingly confident in his power.

-In 1399 Esau, supported by some Albanian clans, marched against his wife's brother-in-law John Zenevisi of Gjirokastër.
+In 1399 Esau, supported by some Albanian clans, marched against his wife's brother-in-law Gjon Zenebishi of Gjirokastër.
 Now Esau was routed and captured, and much of his land was occupied by Zenebishi.
 The neighboring magnates determined to restore the captured despotes and secured Venetian intercession in his favor.
 Esau returned to Ioannina in 1400, and reigned on in relative peace until his death on February 6, 1411.

 Family

-Esau does not appear to have had children by his first wife Maria Angelina Doukaina Palaiologina or by his second wife Irene Spata.
-By his third wife Jevdokija Balšić he had three children, including:
+Esau does not appear to have had children by his first wife Maria Angelina Doukaina Palaiologina.
+However, with his second wife, Irene Shpata, and his third wife Jevdokija Balšić he had children, including: